 Table 5.2.1 summarizes final recommendations, and rationale.
-Please see section 4.2.2 and Appendices D-2, D-3, and D-4 for further detail.
-Table 2.4.1 presents conflicting designations of HDFs between CH and those concluded during this study.
-Management recommendations to realign and apply natural channel design principles - where appropriate - remain regardless of the designation.
-Should future studies reclassify these features as watercourse, then the meander belt corridor will need to be delineated as necessary (see section 6.1.1).
+Section 4.2.2 and Appendices D-2, D-3, and D-4 provide further detail.
+Management recommendations to realign and apply natural channel design principles, where appropriate, remain regardless of the designation.
+Should future studies reclassify these features as watercourse, then the meander belt corridor will need to be delineated as necessary (ref.
+Section 6.1.1).